italicize/italicize.github.io/make_waffles.md

    1. Place the manual egg beater in the small mixing bowl.
    1. Turn the handle 150 times quickly. \
 The peaks of egg white are firm.
-   1. Tap the manual egg beater against the inside of the small mixing bowl to remove egg white. d) Place the manual egg beater in the sink.
+   1. Tap the manual egg beater against the inside of the small mixing bowl to remove egg white.
+   1. Place the manual egg beater in the sink.

 ## Heat the waffle iron and oven

-Plug in the waffle iron, use setting 6, set the oven to 200°F, and turn on the fan.
+Plug in the waffle iron, use setting 6, set the oven to 200&deg;F, and turn on the fan.

 After you prepare the dry ingredients and wet ingredients, turn on the waffle iron and oven.

 1. Plug in the waffle iron. \
 Use the power outlet in counter area B.
 2. Slide the temperature control on the waffle iron to setting 6.
-3. Set the oven temperature to 200°F.
+3. Set the oven temperature to 200&deg;F.
    1. Press **Bake** on the oven control panel.
    1. Press the down arrow repeatedly until 200 appears on the display.
    1. If a baking tray is inside the oven, remove it and place above upper cupboard 6.